kb1900/daily-schedule/README.md

 If you're not receiving Pushover notifications:

 1. **Check your application token**: Make sure you're using the application token from the Pushover website, not your user key.
 They are different!
 2. **Verify your device name**: The default device name is set to "KBPHONE".
-If your device has a different name, update the `PUSHOVER_DEVICE` constant in the script.
+If your device has a different name, update the `PUSHOVER_DEVICE` value in your `.env` file.
 3. **Check the logs**: Look at the `scheduler.log` file for any error messages related to Pushover.
 4. **Test Pushover directly**: You can test your Pushover setup using curl:
    ```bash